Try Swarm at scale

 Using this example, you deploy a voting application on a Swarm cluster.
 This example illustrates a typical development process.
 After you establish an infrastructure, you create a Swarm cluster and deploy the application against the cluster.

-After building and manually deploying the voting application, you’ll construct a Docker Compose file.
+After building and manually deploying the voting application, you can construct a Docker Compose file.
 You (or others) can use the file to deploy and scale the application further.
 The article also provides a troubleshooting section you can use while developing or deploying the voting application.

 The sample is written for a novice network administrator.
 You should have basic